voblivion/trackmania_blender_addon/README.md

 ## Spawn Point

-A mesh type can also be set to "Spawn Point" (or added from same "Trackmania" menu in top bar).
+For Waypoint items only.

+A mesh type can also be set to "Spawn Point".
 When doing so, only position/orientation of object is considered during export.

 Best is to create Spawn Point from "Add > Trackmania > Add Spawn Point" in top bar as it creates a model to easily visualize where car will spawn.